raveintospace/Stanford2023/README.md

 - Scoreboard with highest five scores
 ---
 - Languages: Localized in Catalan, English and Spanish
+- Custom Colors Gold, Silver and UltraViolet (see reference below)
 ---
 **Components**
 - AnimatedactionButton: Button with its actions animated